-The testing pool system used by FINADA is based on Finland's Antidoping Code, which complies with the requirements specified in the World Anti-Doping Code and WADA's International Standard for Testing and Investigations.
+The testing pool system used by FINCIS is based on Finland's Antidoping Code, which complies with the requirements specified in the World Anti-Doping Code and WADA's International Standard for Testing and Investigations.

 The testing pool system in Finland